top of page

 OUR FARRIER JOURNEY

 Founded in 2024, KK Horseshoeing AZ has been a leading farrier business in Arizona, offering top-notch services for horses.
-Our commitment to quality and affordability has helped us establish a strong reputation in the local industry.
+My commitment to quality and affordability has helped establish a strong reputation in the Chandler, Queen Creek, San Tan Valley, and Phoenix area.

 IMG_0683_after_edited.jpg